-If you are planning on making one of the water hikes, you should wear water shoes.
+If you plan on making one of the water hikes, wear water shoes.
 The wet trail has plenty of big rocks.
 Thus water shoes with sturdy soles would be the best alternative.

-There are clear trail marking in this nature reserve.
+There are clear trail markings in this nature reserve.
 Thus, we did not use a map for the blue trail.

 Note: flooding is a hazard at Snir Stream Nature Reserve (except in summer).
 Therefore, I would advise calling this nature reserve before visiting in the rainy season.